VLOOKUP function on Pivot Table

 pivot_table – A reference to the cell where pivot table starts in.

 field1, item1 – [optional] – A field/item pair.

-These optional field/item pairs are used to limit the data retrieval like applying filters based on pivot table structure.
-You can limit your result by introducing multiple field/item pairs as per pivot table structure.
+These optional field/item pairs are used to limit data retrieval such as applying filters based on pivot table structure.
+You can limit your results by introducing multiple field/item pairs as per pivot table structure.

-In the formula, data_field must be provided in double quotes, and names of field/item pairs can be in double quotes or you can provide cell references, like followings;
+In the formula, data_field must be provided in double quotes, and names of field/item pairs can be in double quotes or you can provide cell references, like the following;

 You can also provide data_field as a cell reference, but you need to concatenate it with double quotes in start or end of the cell reference, otherwise, you will get an error in the formula, like this;